HagenGaryP/css-and-sass/transformations-animations-&-functions/Readme.md

 but also in relation to external factors like the history of the navigator (**:visited**, for example), the status of its content (like **:checked** on certain form elements), or the position of the mouse (like **:hover**, which lets you know if the mouse is over an element or not).

+**After introducing Sass into the project, the notes are spread out throughout the folders inside the sass folder.**